Xaero – Entity Framework Core Advanced Project [Updated .NET 9.0]

 <div class="pagingDiv" page-model="@ViewBag.PagingInfo" page-action="Index" page-classes-enabled="true" page-class="paging" page-class-selected="active"></div>

-Notice we am using Reference Navigation Properties to get the Production Company name as – @movie.ProductionCompany_R.Name and the Movie budget as @movie.MovieDetail_R.Budget.
+Notice we are using Reference Navigation Properties to get the Production Company name as – @movie.ProductionCompany_R.Name and the Movie budget as @movie.MovieDetail_R.Budget.

 The “div” given at the end will create the pagination feature.